Strongly coupled fermions in odd dimensions and the running cut-off $\Lambda_d$: Fermions coupled to Chern-Simons in a monopole background at

-We can perform the path integral over the CS fluctuations projecting into a sector with fixed total monopole charge.
-To do this, I suppose that there is a mean field approximation in this sector such that the spatial CS fluctuations balance out the magnetic background gauge filed $\langle \alpha_i\rangle =-\bar{A}_i$ \cite{Barkeshli:2014ida}.\footnote{It would be interesting to further explain whether an appropriate large-$N$ is also necessary for the validity of such an approximation.} It is comperable to how we may think of a reduction in which the background gauge field's integral along the thermal circle is fixed to be a constant.
-I then obtain
+We can carry out the path integral over the Chern-Simons fluctuations by focusing on a sector characterized by a fixed total monopole charge.
+To achieve this, I assume the existence of a mean field approximation within this sector, where the spatial fluctuations of the Chern-Simons field balance the magnetic background gauge field, represented as $\langle b_i\rangle =-\bar{B}_i$ \cite{Barkeshli:2014ida}. \footnote{ Further clarification might be valuable regarding the potential requirement of an appropriate large-$N$ for the validity of this approximation.} This is akin to envisaging a reduction in which the integral of the background gauge field along the thermal circle remains constant.
+Subsequently, I derive the following expression:

-where $\theta=\int_0^\beta dx^0\alpha_0(x^0)$, $Z_{gc,fer}(\beta,-i\theta/\beta)$ is the grand canonical partition function for the fermionic theory and I have used standard formulae from \cite{ZinnJustin:2002ru}.
+where $\theta=\int_0^\beta dx^0 b_0(x^0)$, $Z_{gc,fer}(\beta,-i\theta/\beta)$ is the grand canonical partition function for the fermionic theory and I have used standard formulae from \cite{ZinnJustin:2002ru}.
 We see that the CS level $k$ plays the role of the eigenvalue $Q$ of the $U(1)$ charge operator.
-Here is an important conclusion that the finite temperature partition function of Dirac fermions coupled to abelian CS gauge field at level $k$ in a monopole background, is equivalent to the canonical partition function of the fermions at fixed fermion number $k$.
+An essential inference can be drawn: the partition function at finite temperature for Dirac fermions coupled to an abelian Chern-Simons gauge field with a level $k$ in a monopole background is tantamount to the canonical partition function of the fermions with a fixed fermion number of $k$.

-This discussion shows that the partition function of fermions coupled to abelian CS in a monopole background is intimately related to the respective canonical partition function at fixed total $U(1)$ charge.
-This charge (instanton number) is carried by instanton configurations of the theory, which in $5d$ theory appear like particles.
-This picture is analogous to the above example of monopole operators of $3d$ gauge theories \cite{Genolini}.
+The preceding discourse underscores the close interconnection between the partition function of fermions coupled to an abelian Chern-Simons field in a monopole environment and the corresponding canonical partition function characterized by a constant total $U(1)$ charge.
+This charge, identified as the instanton number, is borne by instanton configurations within the theory, akin to particles in a $5d$ framework.
+This analogy resonates with the earlier illustration of monopole operators in $3d$ gauge theories \cite{Genolini}.

-These $5d$ theories (like a Yang-Mills theory with a background gauge field) are infrared free and have a singularity pole in the UV requiring a cut-off regulator $\Lambda$.
-In this paper we will discuss the physical meaning of this cut-off by using the gap equations for the fermionic Gross-Neveu model at imaginary chemical potential and finite temperature (or reducing the theory on a circle).
+The $5d$ theories, resembling a Yang-Mills theory with a background gauge field, exhibit infrared freedom and feature a singularity pole in the ultraviolet regime, necessitating the implementation of a cut-off regulator denoted as $\Lambda$.
+In this study, our focus lies in delving into the conceptual significance of this cut-off, accomplished through an exploration of the gap equations pertaining to the fermionic Gross-Neveu model operating under an imaginary chemical potential and at finite temperature (or through the process of dimensional reduction by considering the theory on a circle).